katiewrennhansen/spending-analysis/README.md

 The aim for this project is to create an application that will track monthly spending data and display insightful data visualizations based on all transactions made in a single month.
 The goal is not to store any user transaction data, but instead to allow a user to upload a CSV, which will automatically generate insights surrounding their spending habits.
 The current necessary format for the CSV is listed below.

 ## CSV Data Structure
 The neccessary fields for the CVS are as follows:

+**Required**
-* Amount - amount of money that was transfered
+* Amount - amount of money that was transfered (ex: 100, 350)
-* Category - category of spending (Rent, Groceries, 'Restaurants' etc.)
+* Category - category of spending (ex: Rent, Groceries, Restaurants etc.)
-* Date - date the transaction occured
+* Date - date the transaction occured (MM/DD/YYYY)
-* Transaction Type - value of this field needs be be either credit or debit.
+* Transaction Type - value of this field needs be be either 'credit' for all money coming into the account or 'debit' for money leaving the account.

+**Optional**
+* Account Name - name of the account through which the transaction passed (ex: Checking, Savings)
+* Description - description of the transaction or exact name of institution money was given to (ex: Grocery Store)

 Example Table:
 | Amount | Category  | Date        | Transaction Type |